Vriesea aka Vriesea

 Vriesea, Vriesea Godzilla X Kiwi Blonde, Bromeliad Vriesea, Flaming Sword

-How to care for Vriesea
+How difficult is it to take care of Vriesea

 Vriesea requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.